Philipjager/projects-2020-boston-python-group-1/modelproject/README.md

 # Model analysis project

-Our project is titled **PROJECT TITLE** and is about EXPLAIN.
+Our project is titled **Model Project** and is about using Python to simulate a theoretical Solow model known from courses of macroeconomics.
+Firstly, the model will be specified including the relevant equations of the dynamics in the Solow model and lastly, it will be simulated and concluded.

 The **results** of the project can be seen from running [modelproject.ipynb](modelproject.ipynb).

-**Dependencies:** Apart from a standard Anaconda Python 3 installation, the project requires no further packages.
+**Dependencies:** To do the simulation, the optimization and the illustration we use the standard Anaconda 3, matplotlib and scipy.